pabloargote/pabloargote.github.io/_pages/publications.md

 "Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit).

+"Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan.

 “Internet Access and Gender Attitudes: Evidence from Latin America", with Daniela Urbina.